spark1216/551_Project_Team17/README.md

 --- Description for each directory

-"Database_creatino" directory contains two files:
+"Database_creation" directory contains two files:

   -"dsci551_project_mysql_setup.py" is a Python script for database creation;
   -"airbnb_ds_clean.csv" is the cleaned dataset for the orignial records insertion.

 "main.py" and "pages" directory are for streamlit deployment.

+"requirement.txt" lists necessary modules and the specific versions for our project.

 "Airbnb_DSCI_551_EDA_data_cleaning-3.ipynb" in the main branch is the Python script for the data cleaning part.